-The second component of the financing consists of a credit facility (the "Bridge Loan") to be provided by Espresso Capital Ltd which will grant the Company access to a maximum USD\$5,000,000.
-The Company signed the loan documents on April 18, 2019 and was advanced USD\$2,000,000 on April 23, 2019.
-In partial consideration of the USD\$5,000,000 gross credit facility available to the Company, and in connection with the initial advance of USD\$2,000,000, the Company issued to Espresso Capital warrants for the purchase of 3,289,500 common shares at a price of C\$0.35 per share.
-The Warrants expire on April 18, 2020.
+The second component of the financing consists of a credit facility (the "Bridge Loan") provided by Espresso Capital Ltd which granted the Company access to a maximum \$5,000,000.
+The Company signed the loan documents on April 18, 2019 and was advanced \$2,600,000 shortly thereafter.

 Funds drawn on the Credit Facility bear interest at a rate of 17.25% per annum (the "Interest Rate"), calculated daily from the date of each advance until the earlier of the due date of each such advance, if any, and December 31, 2019 (the "Maturity Date").
 The Interest Rate is comprised of 15% cash interest and 2.25% deferred interest.
-In the event the Company does not consummated the sale of DenseLight by October 15, 2019, the interest rate will increase to 19.25% per annum, which rate shall be deemed to be retroactively applied from the date of the initial advance.
+In the event the Company does not consummated the sale of Denselight by October 15, 2019, the interest rate will increase to 19.25% per annum, which rate shall be deemed to be retroactively applied from the date of the initial advance.